 The postsecondary enrollment of traditionally under-represented students has been a priority in states committed to promoting equal opportunity and economic growth, particularly as state populations become more racially and ethnically diverse.
 Figures 5a and 5b provide a comparison of the demographic composition of state populations aged 18-24 to current postsecondary enrollment in public two- and four-year institutions, respectively.
-The figures demonstrate that students of under-represented racial and ethnic backgrounds enroll in two-year and four-year institutions at relatively lower rates than do White students.19
+The figures demonstrate that students of under-represented ethnic and racial backgrounds tend to enroll at relatively higher rates at two-year institutions than do White students.
+The converse holds true at public four-year institutions.
+For example, Figure 5b indicates that while American Indian residents aged 18-24 comprise 6 percent of the population in North Dakota, only 2 percent of full-time undergraduate students (any age) at public four-year institutions are American Indian.19 In contrast, they constitute six percent of students at two-year institutions.

 Figure 5a.
-South Dakota State Racial Composition for Persons Aged 18-24 and First-Time, Full-Time, Degree-Seeking Student Enrollment in South Dakota Public Two-Year Institutions
+North Dakota State Racial Composition for Persons Aged 18-24 and First-Time, Full-Time, Degree-Seeking Student Enrollment in North Dakota Public Two-Year Institutions